Alkedama/Testing-Ground/README.md

 In this repository, you will find a collection of projects, code snippets, and experiments related to various technologies and programming languages.
 The purpose of this play testing ground is to have a dedicated space where I can freely test and prototype without the constraints of a production environment.

 Feel free to explore the different directories and files within this repository.
-Each project or experiment will have its own README file providing more details and instructions on how to run or use it.

 # Technology Used